ASSESSMENT AND SUPPORT

 Mentions a method with (roughly) correct terminology

-Attempts to explain what extra meaning the method creates and how it creates that meaning, though it does not necessarily do so as clearly or in as much detail as it could
+Attempts to explain what extra meaning the method creates, though not necessarily as clearly or in as much detail as it could

 star